igrek-code/Yet-another-blog/_posts/2020-10-26-drive-train-approach.md

-# Drivetrain approach with example (minimizing spread of COVID-19 across students of a department)

-Table of contents:

-1. TOC
-{:toc}
+---
+title: "Drivetrain approach with example (Designing better data products)"
+layout: post
+toc: true
+---

 ## What is the Drivetrain approach ?